anenadic/EMBER/README.md

 ### Enable PHP for Apache

-First, make a backup of the default Apache configuration.
+First, make a backup of the default Apache configuration (if youa re not sure what you are doing).

 ```
 # cd /etc/apache2/
 # sudo cp httpd.conf httpd.conf.bak
 ```

 Now edit the Apache configuration.
-Feel free to use TextEdit if you are not familiar with vi.

 ```
 # sudo vi httpd.conf